 Regular servicing and cleaning can extend the lifespan of your air-conditioner for as long as 15 years or more.
 It is recommended to do regular maintenance and servicing 3 to 4 times a year.

 It is recommended to do a chemical wash at least once a year.
 If you use your aircon very often, I suggest doing a chemical wash once every 6-9 months.
 If you face problems with your aircon, such as no cold air, a leak, or a bad smell, you should get a chemical wash immediately.
 A chemical wash can help to retain 95% of your aircon efficiency.

 Where to buy an aircon in Singapore?

 You used to only be able to buy an aircon from stores, but now you can purchase them online for the ultimate convenience and even enjoy discounted prices!
 Lazada is my go-to for shopping electronics.
 It is also a great place to compare prices.

 If you prefer to see the aircon in-person, you can always pop by to any of the consumer electronics stores like Best Denki, Courts, Harvey Norman and Gain City near you to check it out before purchasing online.

 Financing your home purchase

 If you would like to take up a loan for your home purchases, consider a personal loan, as renovation loans do not give you the cash upfront.
 You can find the best personal loan suitable for you on Singsaver.

-We hope that our aircon Singapore buying guide will help you to buy the right aircon for your home.
+We hope that our 8 Best Aircon in Singapore to Beat the Heat (2020) guide has helped you to buy a suitable aircon for your home.
 Do also read our other buying guides below.